 Yoga therapy is also effective for those who have busy lives or suffer from stress, and it is a fantastic way to help the body recover from many kinds of trauma.

 Shaura specialises in psychobiological conditions rather than anatomical reparative work.

 - Psycho-education around the workings of the physiological systems when we are under stress,

 - mind and body practices drawn from different traditions,

 - intuitive processes of the consciousness in the relationship.

 The techniques begin by drawing the awareness into the body to allow the client to re-connect to their innate wisdom.
 From there, it is easier to perceive how our physiology works to relax or enliven the body according to the perceived needs of the organism.
 As we gather regulatory skills we have more choice in how we react to the ever-changing environment, which leads to greater internal resilience.
 This opens the doorway for our connection to consciousness to deepen and life flows more freely through us.

-Available soon at – The Space Eyam Hall Courtyard, Hope Valley S32 2QW
+Face to face at The Space Eyam Hall Courtyard, Hope Valley S32 5QW

 You will meet with Shaura and connect to what is arising within you that wishes to be worked with in that moment.
 Each process is unique and can be worked through by dialogue, breathing, meditation or movement.
 This work requires a commitment to the evolution of the Self.
 Those who will benefit mostly from this work are people who wish to learn how regulate their nervous systems or dive deeper into their consciousness and on the path back to wholeness.